UDC-GAC/MACVETH/README.md

     --simd-cost-model=[conservative|aggressive|unlimited]: different algorithms selected
     by the compiler to decide whether to vectorize or not a concrete region.

+    --simd-info=<file>: report with all the SIMD information retrieved --simd-info-missed=<file>: report with all the SIMD opportunities missed due to SIMD cost model or other issues

     -o=<output>: Output file, otherwise macveth_output.c
     -p=<path>: Build path